RyanEubank/DatabaseProject/README.md

 ##### Install Connector/J 8.0:
 Connection to the project database requires Connector/J version 8.0, a driver to allow java sql to talk to mysql systems, which can be installed using the installer for [MySQL](#Install-MySQL).
 In addition, ensure MySQL shell and server application is installed.

+#### Install Eclipse
+For ease of use of this code, run it on the [Eclipse IDE](https://www.eclipse.org/downloads/)
-In the launch.bat file, be sure to set the path to the mysql connector java .jar file that is located put in the root folder.
+- In the launch.bat file, be sure to set the path to the mysql connector java .jar file that is located put in the root folder.
+- Be sure to go to run -> run configurations -> make a new configuration if it doesn't exist and set VM arguments in the arguments tab: --module-path "lib/javafx-sdk-19/lib" --add-modules javafx.controls
+- Be sure to also set the needed dependencies in the dependencies tab (located to the right of the arguments tab) under the Classpath entries

 ## Database Requirements